Batara Immigration Law header image

 Seven of the men were from countries on the Department of Homeland Security watch list, including Egypt, Turkey, Georgia, Pakistan, and Mali.
 One husband was deported in 2006 due to his alleged ties to known terrorist groups.

-She was convicted and sentenced in 2017.
+She was convicted and sentenced.

 2. When Can A Permanent Resident Sponsor A New Spouse For Green Card Benefits?